harryli0088/matrix-d3-react/README.md

   }
 }

-let orderByOptions = ["name","count"]; //array of options that the user can sort the array by
+let orderByOptions = ["name","count"]; //array of options that the user can sore the array by

 export default class App extends Component {